Jon Voight: 1990–2012: Established actor

-He made his first acting debut into television films, acting in 1991's Chernobyl: The Final Warning, followed by The Last of his Tribe, in 1992.
-He followed with 1992's The Rainbow Warrior for ABC, the story of the ill-fated Greenpeace ship sunk by French operatives in Auckland Harbour.
+Voight began acting in television productions in the early 1990s, beginning with 1991's Chernobyl: The Final Warning, followed in 1992 by The Last of His Tribe and The Rainbow Warrior, the story of the ill-fated Greenpeace ship sunk by French operatives in Auckland Harbour.
 For the remainder of the decade, Voight would alternate between feature films and television movies, including a starring role in the 1993 miniseries Return to Lonesome Dove, a continuation of Larry McMurtry's western saga, 1989's Lonesome Dove.
 Voight played Captain Woodrow F. Call, the part played by Tommy Lee Jones in the original miniseries.
 Voight made a cameo appearance as himself on the Seinfeld episode "The Mom & Pop Store" airing November 17, 1994, in which George Costanza buys a car that appears to be owned by Jon Voight.
 Voight described the process leading up to the episode in an interview on the Red Carpet at the 2006 BAFTA Emmy Awards:

 Well what happened was I was asked to be on Seinfeld.
 They said: "Would you do a Seinfeld?"
 And I said, and I just happened to know to see a few Seinfelds and I knew these guys were really tops; they were really, really clever guys, and I liked the show.
 And so I said "Sure!" and I thought they would ask me to do a walk-on, the way it came: "Would you come be part of the show?"
 And I said "Yeah, sure I'll do it."
 You know what I mean?
 Then I got the script and my name was on every page because it was about my car.
 And I laughed; it was hysterically funny.
 So I was really delighted to do it.
 The writer came up to me and he said "Jon, would you come take a look at my car to see if you ever owned it?", because the writer wrote it from a real experience where someone sold him the car based on the fact that it was my car.
 And I went down and I looked at the car and I said "No, I never had this car."
 So unfortunately I had to give him the bad news.
 But it was a funny episode.